Marine Protected Areas

 Why do we need MPAs?

 The need for these protected areas is great.
-Overexploitation of species, impacts of human activities, rising seawater temperatures, and ocean acidification have led to rapid and continuing changes in marine ecosystems.
-These changes are an unprecedented challenge for governments, ocean managers, and the stakeholders who depend on the ocean for global environmental health, economic benefits, and human wellbeing.
+Overexploitation of species, rising ocean temperatures, and ocean acidification have led to rapid and continuing changes in marine ecosystems.
+These changes present enormous challenges for governments, ocean managers, and the stakeholders who depend on the ocean for global environmental health, economic benefits, and human wellbeing.

 How is Mystic Aquarium helping?